johnmathews/johnmathews.is/data/blog/different-views-for-different-users.md

 If you visit this blog for the first time by clicking a link to a technical article, the site will then only show you the technical articles on the blog.
 It's the same for non-technical articles.
-If you want, you can change these settings by clicking the paw icon[ref]It's a paw because cat's have paws and cat is like category.
-I might change this to something more intuitive in future, like making the icon an `N` if the user is only seeing non-technical posts, `T` for technical, and `A` for all posts.[/ref] in the navbar on the blog index page.
+If you want, you can change these settings by clicking the paw icon[^1] in the navbar on the blog index page.

 I did this mainly because I could.
 I like playing around with the blog.
 The JAM stack feels accessible and its fun working with tailwind and with jQuery.